1975 College World Series

 | << 1974 | 1975 | 1976 >> |

 The 1975 College World Series was played at Johnny Rosenblatt Stadium in Omaha, NE from June 6 to June 14.
+The participating schools qualified by winning one of eight regional tournaments.
 The twenty-ninth tournament's champion was the University of Texas at Austin coached by Cliff Gustafson.
 The Most Outstanding Player was Mickey Reichenbach of the University of Texas at Austin.

 Participating Teams[edit]